Train-In-Blocks-Ltd/Landing/content/blog/2022-03-09-women-in-fitness-key-influencers-1.md

 Today, it's impossible to imagine going for a run or popping into a fitness class without a sports bra.
 But it wasn’t until 1977 that Lisa Lindahl, diagnosed with epilepsy aged four, created you girls' favourite workout partner.
 After picking up the habit of jogging, Lindahl began working on prototypes for a more supportive fitness bra.

 After several attempts, costume designer and Lindahl's business partner Polly Smith sewed two jockstraps together and Lindahl tested it on a run.
 This became the first workable sports bra prototype.
-The design of the “jockbra”—later known as the jogbra, and now the sports bra —has been improved and improved over the years, so much so the sports bra is now an essential part of every woman's workout raison d'etre.
+The design of the “jockbra”—later known as the jogbra, and now the sports bra —has been improved and improved over the years, so much so the sports bra is now an essential part of every woman's workout raison d'etre with Lisa's legacy still is evidence today, 45 years on.

 ## Hannah Rose Goodman

 Our very own marketing and branding queen, the lovely lass from Birmingham and now an adopted maid of Kent, Hannah - the only girl on our team -  is the brains behind the operation that is TIB (women are always the brains behind everything, aren't they..).
 In short, she makes it all happen and keeps us all in order.
 My one time gym buddy and now respected colleague, she's always in our ears (only kidding), but always offering advice and support particularly in these early days of our business.
 Hannah's steady hand on the tiller - particularly with the social media and SEO side of us, has helped to keep us running.
 Without her, TIB wouldn't be where we are now as we continue to grow.
 Thank you Hannah and well done!
 You're a star.

+So there's our list of five women, four famous and one of our own who we're sure will be one day - all empowering and inspirational in different ways.
+Happy (belated) International Women's Day and roll on on the male equivalent in November.

+We hope all you girls out there will turn to TIB to become superwomen and reach for the stars on your fitness journey.
+Good luck!